subratkishoredutta/IAP/README.md

 ### Directory Structure

 The repository is organized as follows.
+We utilize 5 images per ImageNet class and pick one at random.
 To compute attention maps using **Grad-CAM**, we use the official PyTorch implementation provided by
 [Jacob Gildenblat’s pytorch-grad-cam repository](https://github.com/jacobgil/pytorch-grad-cam/tree/master/pytorch_grad_cam).